+The office of the Judicial Conduct Commissioner opened on 5 December 2016.
 The principal function of the Commissioner is to receive and deal with complaints made in accordance with the Judicial Conduct Commissioner Act 2015 about serving judicial officers in relation to the conduct of those judicial officers.
 The Judicial Conduct Commissioner's activity fluctuates depending on the number of complaints it receives.